I’ve been really excited to share this recipe with you! It turned out wonderfully beyond my expectations.

 Bell peppers, or “capsicum” as my Aussie mates call them, make a frequent appearance in my summer CSA share.
 The red, yellow, or orange variety I can live with – eating them raw as crudites with dip, adding to salads, steaming with other veggies & serving over rice with lemon cashew sauce, etc. I’ve got it covered.
 When the green ones arrive, I get a little disappointed.
 Not my favorite.
 This summer I’ve adjusted my attitude toward them, finding that when all else fails…stuff ‘em.
 Stuff ‘em with soy chorizo, roasted, corn & black beans.
 Stuff ‘em with quinoa & lentils.
 Stuff ‘em with rice, herbs, & sun-dried tomatoes.
 I’ve tried it all.

 Last week’s CSA share introduced me to something rare – the chocolate bell pepper.
-I have all color varieties covered!
+I have all the color varieties covered!
 What do I do with this?
 So I did a little looking around…

 The chocolate, or sweet chocolate bell pepper is a unique type of bell, prized for its sweet flavor & chocolaty-brown color when mature.
 Excellent for salads, stuffing, or cooking.